Connecting to a database in a MySQL® cluster

 -

-Configure all the cluster security groups to allow incoming traffic on port 3306 from the security group where the VM is located.
-To do this, create the following rule for incoming traffic in these groups:
+Configure all cluster security groups to allow incoming traffic on port 3306 from the security group assigned to your VM.
+To do this, create the following inbound rule in these groups:

 - Port range: